$50,000 Grand Prize for the winning hardware venture

 October 2: Application period opens

 October 30: Info Session 1, NAC 1/203, 12:30-1:45pm

 November 13: Info Session 2, NAC 1/203, 12:30-1:45pm

 December 15: Semi-finalist teams announced

 January 29: Bootcamp for semi-finalists kicks off

-April 23: Final pitch event and winners announced
+April 23: Final Pitch Event and Grand Prize Winner announced